raspberrypilearning/surprise-animation/en/quiz1/question_2.md

   --- feedback ---

- Here, the little dinosaur surprises the big dinosaur and then waits 6 seconds.
+ Here, the little dinosaur surprises the big dinosaur, and then waits 6 seconds.

   --- /feedback ---